 Special Studies Program Policy

-This policy defines the purpose of the Alphacrucis College (AC) Special Studies Program (SSP) for faculty and outlines the eligibility criteria and procedures for application.
+This policy defines the purpose of the Alphacrucis (AC) University College Special Studies Program (SSP) for faculty and outlines the eligibility criteria and procedures for application.

-SSP leave releases a faculty member from regular teaching and administrative duties for a period for the purpose of producing high quality research publications and/or advancing AC’s international contribution toward higher education learning and teaching.
+The Special Studies Program (SSP) is highly valued for the benefit it provides to AC and its academic faculty.
+SSP releases a faculty member from regular teaching and administrative duties for a period for the purpose of producing high quality research publications.
 SSP is not intended to be used for the purposes of completing a Higher Degree Research (HDR) course.

 SSP is a substantial strategic investment which is beneficial to AC and its academic faculty.
 Therefore, SSP leave is assessed and approved based on the following principles: